Dhanushgp-Sahyadri-ECE/Digital-VLSI-SoC-Openlane-sky130A/README.md

   5. Display available vectors using display.
   6. Plot specific vectors, e.g., plot vout vs vin, to visualize the circuit behavior.

 #### 16-Mask CMOS Process
-The 16-mask CMOS process for fabricating an *inverter* starts with selecting a `P-type Si wafer` (5–50 Ω·cm, ⟨100⟩ orientation), ensuring substrate doping is less than well doping.
-Active regions are isolated using the `LOCOS` technique: `Mask 1` patterns photoresist to protect transistor areas, with an `Si₃N₄` layer (~80nm) blocking oxidation and field oxide growing (~1µm) in exposed regions. `N-well` formation for PMOS uses `Mask 2` and a phosphorus implant @400 keV, while `P-well` formation for NMOS uses `Mask 3` with a boron implant @200 keV followed by drive-in diffusion.
-Threshold voltage is adjusted using `Mask 4/5` with boron (NMOS) and arsenic (PMOS) implants.
-A high-quality gate oxide (~10nm SiO₂) is grown, and `Mask 6` defines the poly-Si gate.
-Lightly Doped Drain (LDD) structures are formed to reduce short-channel effects: `Mask 7` and `Mask 8` introduce `N⁻` (Phosphorus for NMOS) and `P⁻` (Boron for PMOS) implants, with `SiO₂` sidewall spacers added via deposition and anisotropic etch.
-Source and drain formation uses `Mask 9` and `Mask 10` for `N⁺` (Arsenic) and `P⁺` (Boron) implants respectively, with a screen oxide to prevent channeling.
-Contacts and local interconnects are formed by sputtering Ti, followed by RTA at 600–700°C to form `TiSi₂` at gates and `TiN` for routing, then `Mask 11` defines first-layer contacts.
-Metallization involves PSG deposition, CMP, via etching (`Mask 12/14`), and metal deposition (`Mask 13/15`) with Aluminum or Tungsten, followed by `Mask 16` for top-layer contact opening.
-Key insights: `PMOS width > NMOS` (2–3×) for current drive matching, `LDD` and spacers mitigate leakage and hot-carrier effects, `TiSi₂` reduces gate resistance, and `TiN` improves local routing.
-The 16 masks span well doping, isolation, threshold control, gates, contacts, and interconnects.
+*inverter*

+The CMOS fabrication process begins with **substrate selection**, where a `P-type Si wafer` with resistivity between 5–50 Ω·cm and ⟨100⟩ orientation is chosen.
+It's essential that the substrate doping is less than the well doping to ensure proper well formation.

+Next, in **active region isolation (LOCOS)**, `Mask 1` is used to define photoresist patterns that protect future transistor areas.
+A layer of `Si₃N₄` (~80nm) is deposited to block oxide growth, followed by the growth of field oxide (`LOCOS`) in exposed regions (~1µm), effectively isolating NMOS and PMOS active regions.

+**Well formation** involves creating the `N-well` for PMOS using `Mask 2` to shield the NMOS area, with phosphorus implanted at `@400 keV`.
+Similarly, the `P-well` for NMOS is formed using `Mask 3` with boron implants at `@200 keV`, followed by drive-in diffusion to deepen the wells.

+For **gate formation**, threshold voltages are controlled using `Mask 4/5` to implant boron in NMOS and arsenic in PMOS regions.
+A high-quality gate oxide is formed by etching and regrowing 10nm of `SiO₂`. `Mask 6` is then used to pattern the polysilicon (`Poly-Si`) gates.

+In the **Lightly Doped Drain (LDD)** phase, `Mask 7` is used for `N⁻` (Phosphorus) implantation in NMOS and `Mask 8` for `P⁻` (Boron) implantation in PMOS.
+Sidewall spacers are formed using `SiO₂` deposition and anisotropic etching to shield LDD regions during further processing.

+During **source/drain formation**, heavily doped regions are created using `Mask 9` for `N⁺` (Arsenic) in NMOS and `Mask 10` for `P⁺` (Boron) in PMOS.
+A screen oxide is added to prevent implant channeling.

+For **contacts and local interconnects**, a titanium layer is sputtered and then subjected to Rapid Thermal Annealing (`600–700°C`) to form `TiSi₂` over gates and `TiN` for routing. `Mask 11` is used to etch and define the first contact layer.

+Finally, in the **metallization (Al/W)** stage, planarization is achieved with PSG deposition and CMP. `Mask 12` and `Mask 14` are used for via etching, while `Mask 13` and `Mask 15` deposit Aluminum or Tungsten. `Mask 16` defines the top-level contact and pad openings.

+**Key Insights:** PMOS devices are made wider than NMOS (`PMOS Width > NMOS`, typically 2–3×) to balance drive strength.
+The LDD structure reduces leakage and enhances reliability, with sidewall spacers offering implant protection. `TiSi₂` helps lower gate resistance, while `TiN` is useful for local routing.
+Overall, the process uses `16 masks` to define all critical structures including wells, implants, gates, contacts, and metal layers.